 Entering and Exiting the Windrower

-To provide more secure hand and foot mobility, preventing slipping and possible injury, ALWAYS face the windrower and use the hand rail when dismounting (or mounting).
+To prevent slipping and possible injury, ALWAYS face the windrower and use the hand rail when dismounting (or mounting).
 NEVER attempt to get on or off a moving windrower.

 Before leaving the operator's seat for any reason: